PlanetLive/LinearA/disc/README.md

 <a href="/LinearA/img/phaistos/phaistos-whorl.png"><img src="/LinearA/img/phaistos/phaistos-whorl.png" style="width:100%;max-width:3000px"></a>

 The word written on the early disc might be Telchinia (Calchinia), the name of the daughter of Leucippus (who only had a daughter).
-It may be very significant if women migrating to Create only had daughters.
-Early European men from Greece and eastern Europe had more Neanderthal genes and therefore may been more likely to conceive daughters with the wave of women from the Levant (Druze in Lebanon), who also formed settlements in Spain and Italy.
+Only having a daughter could be associted to the greater likelihood native European men would conceive daughters with the wave of women from the Levant (Druze in Lebanon), who also formed settlements in Spain and Italy.
 We explore this DNA incompatibility further in [Diamond Storms](https://dreamstudio.com/seasons/winter/diamond-storms/).
-The isolated Eastern Europeans that migrated south into Greece may have been more susceptible to diseases from the more urban populations arriving by boat.
+The isolated Eastern Europeans that migrated south into Greece may have also been more susceptible to diseases from the urban populations arriving by boat.

 Talos and Telchinia, written in Semitic (Phoenician and Akkadian - Hebrew, Arabic, and Aramaic).
 Talos is the Sun, and the man of bronze, and Tauros.
 Zeus is called Talaios in Crete.
 As the protector, Talos made the circuit around Crete three times daily.
 We can infer this was a looping solar telegram process that transmitted in the morning, mid-day and before sunset via hill temples using the route drawn on side A.